ianandersonlol/rh-google-calendar-sync/README.md

 **Skip the Google setup and just create calendar files**

-1. In the project folder, find the file `config.env.example`
+1. In the project folder, find the file `config-example.env`
-2. Make a copy of it and name the copy `config.env` (remove the .example part)
+2. Make a copy of it and name the copy `config.env`
 3. Open `config.env` with Notepad (Windows) or TextEdit (Mac)
 4. Find the line that says `RAID_HELPER_API_KEY=your_raid_helper_api_key_here`
 5. Replace `your_raid_helper_api_key_here` with the API key you copied from Discord